Craftidore/Mistborn-Genesys-Setting/README.md

 # Mistborn-Genesys-Setting
-The Unofficial Genesys Mistborn Setting
+The Unofficial Genesys Mistborn Setting.
+This is incomplete.
+It will be updated as additional info is added